11 Popular Traditional Instruments in Vietnam You May Like

 Gongs

-Gongs are present in almost all ethnic groups in Vietnam, dating back to the Dong Son brass culture.
-Gongs are associated with the Central Highlands as an indispensable thing in the spiritual life of every person.
+Gongs are present in almost all ethnic groups in Vietnam, dating back to the Dong Son brass culture, from 1,000 BC to 100 AD.
+They are associated with the Central Highlands and are indispensable in every person’s spiritual life.

 The gong music of Central Highlands Vietnam is an artistic value that has been affirmed in social and cultural life.
 The gongs are cast in copper alloy mixed with tin and lead.
-The one with the knob is called Cong, without knob is called Chieng.
+The one with the knob is called Cong, and the one without the knob is called Chieng.
 The bigger the gong is, the deeper the sound is; the smaller the gong, the higher the sound.

 gongs